Important Information

 “An epic trekking adventure of three passes with a complete trekking destination of Renjo la, Chola, Kongmala, Gokyo Ri, Kalapathar, EBC, and Chukung Ri in a single trip.”

-Three passes mean high pass of Renjo La (5345m/17532 ft), Cho La (5,420m/17,778 ft), and Kongma La (5,535m/18,154ft) which provides a complete trekking experience.
-Even though it is a challenging but the most rewarding ultimate trek in the Everest region.
-This whole package trek is also known as the Khumbu circuit trek.
+Three passes mean a high pass of Renjo La (5,345 m/17,532 ft), Cho La (5,420 m/17,778 ft), and Kongma La (5,535 m/18,154 ft), which provides a complete trekking experience.
+Even though it is a challenging it is ultimately the most rewarding trek in the Everest region.
+This whole package trek is also known as the Khumbu Circuit trek.

-This magical trek offers you to see much more in the way of breathtaking mountain vistas than the normal trek in Everest.
-The trek journey is complemented by visits to Sherpa villages, homes, monasteries, the herd of mules and yaks which offer you an insight into the quiet but culturally fascinating Sherpa lifestyle.
+This magical trek offers you the opportunity to see much more in the way of breathtaking mountain vistas than the normal trek in Everest.
+The trek is complemented by visits to Sherpa villages, homes, monasteries, and the herd of mules and yaks, which offer you an insight into the quiet but culturally fascinating Sherpa lifestyle.

-Crossing the three passes is not technically difficult but all these trails need to climb above 5000 meters.
-Acclimatization is highly recommended in this trek.
+Crossing the three passes is not technically difficult, but all these trails need to climb above 5000 meters.
+Acclimatization is highly recommended on this trek.
 Many trekkers do three passes from east to west because it's much easier than starting from the west.

 Highlights: